 Oak Floor Installation

 Accessing the top of the bell chamber was a daily struggle, resembling both a caver squidging and squadging between a rock and a hard place, and that scene from Ace Ventura where he crawls out of a robotic rhino’s behind, gasping for air in the mid-summer’s heat.
-The photo of the WallWalkers technician maneuvering his way through the bells and beams will explain this mission better than words.
+The photo of the WallWalkers technician manoeuvring his way through the bells and beams will explain this mission better than words.

-At the top of the tower, the octagonal base of the spire was measured and new oak beams cut and installed on stainless steel pins that had been resin-bolted to the spire faces.
+At the top of the tower, the octagonal base of the spire was measured, and new oak beams cut and installed on stainless steel pins that had been resin-bolted to the spire faces.
 Floor boarding was cut and installed, with a hole cut through the centre of the board for the coming rod to pass through the floor.